pjreddie/darknet/README.md

 ## When should I stop training:

-Usually sufficient 2000 iterations for each class(object).
+Usually sufficient 2000 iterations for each class(object), but not less than 4000 iterations in total.
 But for a more precise definition when you should stop training, use the following manual:

 1. During training, you will see varying indicators of error, and you should stop when no longer decreases **0.XXXXXXX avg**: